AllanWang/Frost-for-Facebook-APK-Builder/README.md

 Automated test builds for Frost.

 Note that these builds are not all stable!
 Newer builds also aren't necessarily better.
-Refer to the [main repo](https://github.com/AllanWang/Frost-for-Facebook) for more information
+Refer to the [main repo](https://github.com/AllanWang/Frost-for-Facebook) for more information.

-If something requires more attentions, feel free to create an issue request [here](https://github.com/AllanWang/Frost-for-Facebook/issues)
+If something requires more attentions, feel free to create an issue request [here](https://github.com/AllanWang/Frost-for-Facebook/issues).